hairanliang/PersonDetection_DSU_Spring2024/README.md

 ## Appendix

-In case you were interested the presentation our team gave to the rest of the Data Science Union about this project, here is a [link](https://docs.google.com/presentation/d/1V6c1hgeQ_YZdw_v9RJhdqv4A2rU4jl6nGjs9W0B9lj4/edit?usp=sharing)
+In case you were interested in seeing the presentation our team gave to the rest of the Data Science Union about this project, here is a [link](https://docs.google.com/presentation/d/1V6c1hgeQ_YZdw_v9RJhdqv4A2rU4jl6nGjs9W0B9lj4/edit?usp=sharing)